-If you’re paying for your higher education with a loan from the government, chances are you have federal Stafford Loans.
-They’re the most common type of loan offered by the Department of Education, the agency responsible for lending the government’s money to students.
+If you’re paying for your higher education with a loan from the government, chances are you have a Federal Stafford Loan.
+They’re the most common type of student loan offered by the Department of Education, the agency responsible for lending the government’s money to students.

 Stafford Loans — also called Direct Loans, and we’ll use those names interchangeably in this article — typically refer to subsidized and unsubsidized loans that the federal government provides to eligible students to help them cover the cost of higher education at four-year colleges and universities, community colleges, and vocational, or technical schools.